cjabradshaw/AustralianSharkIncidentDatabase/README.md

 The <em><strong>Australian Shark-Incident Database</strong></em> (ASID), formerly known as the <em><strong><a href="https://taronga.org.au/conservation-and-science/australian-shark-attack-file">Australian Shark Attack File</a></strong></em> (ASAF), quantifies temporal and spatial patterns of shark-human conflict in Australia.
 <br>
 <br>
-This is a joint project between the <a href="https://taronga.org.au/education/taronga-institute-of-science-and-learning">Taronga Conservation Society Australia</a>, <a href="http://www.flinders.edu.au">Flinders University</a>, and the <a href="https://www.dpi.nsw.gov.au">New South Wales Department of Primary Industries</a>
+This is a joint project between the <a href="https://taronga.org.au/education/taronga-institute-of-science-and-learning">Taronga Institute of Science and Learning, Taronga Conservation Society Australia</a>, <a href="http://www.flinders.edu.au">Flinders University</a>, and the <a href="https://www.dpi.nsw.gov.au">New South Wales Department of Primary Industries</a>
 <br>
 <br>
 Principal contacts:<br>